-Gerald D. Hines, founding chairman of the legendary namesake firm, a global powerhouse in real estate investment, development and management, will head a team of company executives who will discuss the multibillion-dollar firm’s operations in a public event at Texas A&M Friday, Feb.
+Tom Owens, ‘73, senior managing director - chief risk officer of Hines, a global powerhouse in real estate investment, development and management, headed a team of company executives who discussed the multibillion-dollar firm’s operations Feb.
 8, 2019.

-Hines' executives will appear at the John Miles Rowlett Lecture/4th Annual Aggie Leadership in Community Development Conference, 9 a.m. – 12:30 p.m., at the Hagler Auditorium in the university’s Bush Presidential Library Complex, 1000 George Bush Dr. West in College Station.
+Hines' executives appeared at the John Miles Rowlett Lecture/4th Annual Aggie Leadership in Community Development Conference at the Hagler Auditorium in the university’s Bush Presidential Library Complex.

 The speakers represent a company with a storied history, studded with ambitious projects that changed skylines and business districts in Texas, the U.S. and numerous countries since its 1957 founding.

-The event is hosted by the Department of Landscape Architecture and Urban Planning and the CRS Center for Leadership & Management in the Design & Construction Industry.
+The event was hosted by the Department of Landscape Architecture and Urban Planning and the CRS Center for Leadership & Management in the Design & Construction Industry.